 The Council elects its own Office bearers.
-This includes Offices for Youth Development, Philatelic Development and a State Judges Co-ordinater.
+This includes Offices for Youth Development, Philatelic Development and a State Judges Co-ordinator.

 Affiliated Clubs and Societies

 The VPC stages an Annual Congress, normally in October.
+The Geelong Philatelic Society hosted the first Congress in 1954.
 One of the functions of Congress is to elect collector (Club) representatives to the VPC Council.
 Clubs and Societies that are affiliated to the VPC nominate the representatives.
-The 2017 Congress will be the 64th.
-The last 2 years Congress’s have been in Brighton (62nd) and Maryborough (63rd).
+The 2020 Congress planned for Shepparton was cancelled due to COVID-19 restrictions.

 Award of Merit

-The VPC honours philatelists who have made a significant contribution to the advancement of philately in Victoria.
+The VPC honors philatelists who have made a significant contribution to the advancement of philately in Victoria.
 Nominations are sought annually and awards presented at the VPC’s Annual Congress.

 The VPC now conducts an annual VICPEX State level Philatelic Exhibition.
 An attempt is made to alternate between Melbourne and country Victoria.
-Recent VICPEX Exhibitions have been in Brighton (2015) and Maryborough (2016).
-There will be no VICPEX 2017 due to the FIAP Exhibition in Melbourne in early 2017.
+The planned 2020 VICPEX was cancelled due to COVID-19 restrictions.

 The VPC is the responsible body for the training and accreditation of philatelic judges in Victoria at the State level.
 The VPC can provide judges to attend Club and Society competitions.
 Training courses are conducted from time to time depending on demand.